What is the preamble of Indian constitution? What information does it provide? Read further to know.

-- Sovereign : India is internally and externally sovereign – externally free from the control of any foreign power and internally, it has a free government which is directly elected by the people and makes laws that govern the people.
+- Sovereign: India is internally and externally sovereign – externally free from the control of any foreign power and internally, it has a free government that is directly elected by the people and makes laws that govern the people.
 No external power can dictate the government of India.

-- Socialist : “Socialism” as an economic philosophy where means of production and distribution are owned by the State.
-India adopted Mixed Economy, where apart from state, there will be private production too.
-Socialism as a social philosophy stresses more on the societal equality.
+- Socialist: “Socialism” is an economic philosophy where means of production and distribution are owned by the State.
+India adopted Mixed Economy, where apart from the state, there will be private production too.
+Socialism as a social philosophy stresses more on societal equality.

-- Democratic : Indicates that the Constitution has established a form of Government which gets its authority from the will of the people.
+- Democratic: Indicates that the Constitution has established a form of government that gets its authority from the will of the people.
 The rulers are elected by the people and are responsible to them.

 Objectives of Indian State